For some people, yoga has become a lifestyle, while others just consider it an addition to their exercise routine.

-Those who have fallen in love with yoga swear by the health benefits they have observed after introducing yoga in their daily schedule, such as increased strength and flexibility, sleeping better, keeping sickness at bay, releasing nerve blockage that causes pain, improving posture, and achieving peace of mind.
+Those who have fallen in love with yoga swear by the health benefits they have observed such as: increased strength and flexibility, sleeping better, keeping sickness at bay, releasing nerve blockage that causes pain, improving posture, and achieving peace of mind.

 What is aerial yoga?

 Aerial yoga is a relatively new type of yoga that originated out of New York in 2007.
 It is a combination of traditional yoga poses, dance, and Pilates with the use of a hammock.
 For beginners, it offers a level of support in each pose to help students learn and practice proper alignment as strength improves.
 This discipline enables you to perform yoga poses that can be more difficult on the ground.